Health Department Warns Of Possible Hepatitis A Exposure At Salt Lake City New Yorker Restaurant

 “Symptoms of hepatitis A include low fever, fatigue, loss of appetite, nausea, vomiting, and yellow skin and eyes.
 The incubation period for hepatitis A is two to seven weeks, so potentially affected customers should watch for symptoms until October 3,” the health department stated.

-While there is cause for alarm because of the number exposed, the Mayo Clinic states that most people infected with the contagious liver ailment recover completely.
+While there is cause for alarm because of the number of people exposed, the Mayo Clinic states that most people infected with the contagious liver ailment recover completely.
 It is no surprise that the virus is often spread in restaurants because food contamination is one of the major vehicles for infection.
 The results of hepatitis A contraction are liver inflammation and compromised liver function, though mild cases do not require treatment, the Mayo Clinic says.

 The Salt Lake City contamination event is far from the first time that restaurant patrons have been exposed to the disease by contaminated workers.
-Just this June, WCNC reported that a Hardee’s restaurant in Charlotte, North Carolina exposed around 4,000 people to the virus, resulting in multiple lawsuits against the franchise.
+Just this June, WCNC reported that a Hardee’s restaurant in Charlotte, North Carolina, exposed around 4,000 people to the virus, resulting in multiple lawsuits against the franchise.
 In this case, the discovery was found early enough for people to receive an emergency hepatitis A vaccine.

 The Mayo Clinic states that hepatitis A symptoms may appear within a few weeks of exposure and may disappear in the same amount of time.
 However, for some, the disease can be much more severe and take months to clear up.